quinn-rs/quinn/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE-MIT)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE-APACHE)

-Quinn is an implementation of the [QUIC][quic] network protocol currently undergoing standardization by the IETF.
-It is currently suitable for experimental use.
+Quinn is an implementation of the [QUIC][quic] transport protocol undergoing standardization by the IETF.
+It is suitable for experimental use.
 The implementation is split up into the state machine crate `quinn-proto` which performs no I/O internally and can be tested deterministically, and a high-level tokio-compatible API in `quinn`.
 See `quinn/examples/` for usage.

 Quinn is the subject of a [RustFest Paris (May 2018) presentation][talk]; you can also get the [slides][slides] (and the [animation][animation] about head-of-line